EngineerClout/GROUP-E-QUEUE-ASSIGNMENT/README.md

 ### What to Submit

-- A **GitHub repository** named **QUEUE-Assignment** with all source code.
+- A **GitHub repository** named **QUEUE-Assignment** with all source code,
 - A **README.md, named submission.md** describing:
   - Group name and member list.
   - Brief description of each member’s module and contributions.
   - Instructions on how to run the code. e.g run main.py
 - Clear **commit history** showing individual contributions.
 - Branches named as per the branching strategy.
-- A **final merged main branch** with a fully working, integrated system.
+- A **final merged main branch** with a fully working, integrated code.
 ---

 ## Note Better

-This assignment should really foster working as a team, planning your work, and integrating your efforts into a project.
+This assignment should foster working as a team, planning your work, and integrating your efforts into a project.
 Use your group meetings wisely, assign tasks clearly, and help each other accordingly.

 ---